-Scarborough TEC works in partnership with some of the region’s best known employers to deliver training solutions that help young people understand the importance of the skills they need to succeed in their chosen industry.
+Scarborough TEC works in partnership with some of the region’s best-known employers, delivering training solutions that help young people understand the importance of the skills they need to succeed in their chosen industry.

 What is an Apprenticeship?

-An Apprenticeship is a real job with training which would allow your daughter or son to learn, gain experience and get paid.
-As an apprentice you’re an employee with a contract of employment and holiday leave.
+An apprenticeship is a real job with training which allows your child to learn, gain experience and get paid.
+Apprentices are employees with a contract of employment and holiday leave.

 Apprenticeships take between one and four years to complete and cover 1,500 job roles in a wide range of industries, from Engineering to Administration or Hairdressing to Accountancy.

 Apprenticeships are now available up to degree level and beyond.

 Benefits of Apprenticeships

 - Earning a salary

 - Excellent progression opportunities (whether it’s further study or climbing the ranks within the workplace)

 - Increased future earning potential